Koh Samui

 Not necessarily, it depends what you want to do.
 November on Koh Samui is a great choice if you like to feel intrepid while staying very much stationary.
 For a relaxing, do-very-little, pampered resort holiday – speaking for myself – I’d definitely take the chance on a November trip.
 Should the predicted rain not appear – that’s your gain.
 Should you get a week of half rainy days, half sunshine, again – you win.
 But as far honest expectations, there’s a reason that hotel and villa rental rates are lower through this period.

-Does it rain all day on Koh Samui in November?
+How much does it rain on Koh Samui in November?

 On average, November's total rainfall is 430 mm*.
 That’s almost a foot and a half of rain.
 As for how/when it chooses to dispense itself, the pattern varies year-to-year.
 It definitely can rain all day, for a number of days in a row, but that's worst-case.
 More stats?
 November is mostly cloudy, with 86% median cloud cover.